 Dennis began bowhunting his senior year in high school but it wasn’t until four years later that he bagged his first buck with a bow.
 It was a small 4×4 and his bow was a Fred Bear take down recurve.
 Exactly one year later in the same location he took his second deer with his bow, a larger 8 point.

 Dennis joined the Kansas Bowhunters Association and was one of the original 30 bowhunters who became certified IBEP instructors by William Wadsworth.
 Dennis became a Master Bowhunter Education Instructor and has been the Kansas Bowhunters Association’s Bowhunter Education Chairman since 1990.
 He a certified NASP instructor.

 John (Jack) Frost, M.D.

-John D. “Jack” Frost killed his first animal with a bow at age 7 in 1952.
+John D. “Jack” Frost killed his first animal with a bow at age 7.
 He is the first archer to have taken and recorded in the P&Y records at least one of each of the 29 species recognized by Pope and Young.
 In 1985 he was the first bowhunter to take all four species of North American wild sheep.
 Also in 1985 he harvested an Alaskan Brown Bear that was the Pope and Young world record for 18 years.
 He has hunted all of the continents except Antarctica and taken many additional species.
 He is an orthopedic surgeon and private pilot who resides in Alaska.
 He has served on the NBEF board for over ten years.
 He has also served on the Pope and Young Club Board of directors and is the Legislative Vice President for the Alaskan Bowhunters Association.
 He has been an instructor of the IBEP Course in Alaska for over 20 years and has written stories and articles for bowhunting publications.
 He has been a seminar speaker at many state bowhunting conventions and supports many hunting organizations with his memberships, donations and time.
 County Coordinator for Fulton County.
 He has been involved with the NBEF since 2004.
 He is also a board member of Pine Tree Rifle Club in Johnstown NY and heads up the 3-D archery events and the hunter education programs for the club.